ssowri1/SPDashBoard-Gauge/README.md

 ### DashBoard-Gauge

-DashBoard-Gauge is a lightweight and easy-to-use source for showing Vehicles or anything else running status in Real time.
+DashBoard-Gauge is a lightweight and an easy-to-use source for showing Vehicles or anything else running status in Real time.

 ![Screenshot](https://github.com/ssowri1/DashBoard-Gauge/blob/master/ScreenShot.gif?raw=true)